Gardens Tennis ClubGardens Tennis is the largest and one of the most successful community tennis centres in Darwin.

 Masterplan for Gardens Tennis

-The Darwin Tennis Association was awarded a Northern Territory Government Department of Sport and Recreation 2015-2016 Facilities and Capital Equipment (FACE) grant of $18,000 to undertake a major facilities master planning exercise for the Gardens Tennis centre.
+Gardens Tennis Club was awarded a Northern Territory Government Department of Sport and Recreation 2015-2016 Facilities and Capital Equipment (FACE) grant of $18,000 to undertake a major facilities master planning exercise for the Gardens Tennis Centre.

 The full report on the Cardno Ullman & Nolan investigation is available below: